Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/getting_started_ovhcloudshell/guide.en-gb.md

 ## Benefits of Using CloudShell

-Using OVHcloud CloudShell directly from the OVHcloud Manager provides key advantages for managing your entire OVHcloud infrastructure, including Public Cloud, Bare Metal, VPS, storage, networking, containers, and more:
+Using OVHcloud CloudShell directly from the OVHcloud Manager provides key advantages for managing your entire OVHcloud infrastructure, including Public Cloud, Private Cloud, Bare Metal, VPS, storage, networking, containers, and more:

 1. **No Local Setup Required:** Start working immediately without installing SDKs, CLI tools, or other dependencies on your computer.
 Ideal for quick troubleshooting, demos, or temporary access.
 2. **Secure & Managed Environment:** Access all your OVHcloud resources safely, with credentials managed automatically by OVHcloud.
 Provides a controlled and reliable environment for your operations.